-I had the number of Claire, the teacher whom I'd met at the end-of-festival party in Cygnet, jotted down in my book; she'd said she would be going to George Town, so when I got to Launceston I rang her, and got myself invited to dinner.
-It was gorgeous: homemade quiche, eaten in the garden with all these amazingly right-on women who lived in the house, with a view of Launceston that took the breath away.
-Launceston – named after the town in Cornwall that also lies on the Tamar River – is built across a valley, and Claire's house is at the top of one side, so you can imagine the view.
+I had the number of Claire, the teacher whom I'd met at the end-of-festival party in Cygnet, jotted down in my book; she'd said she would be going to the folk festival in George Town, so when I got to Launceston I rang her and got invited to dinner.
+It was gorgeous: homemade quiche, eaten in the garden with all these amazingly right-on women who lived in the house, complete with a view of Launceston that took the breath away.
+Launceston – named after the town in Cornwall that also lies on a river called the Tamar – is built across a valley, and Claire's house is at the top of one side, so you can imagine the view.

 One of the women at Claire's, a visiting friend called Mandy, had to go off to do a cleaning job that night, so we went along for the walk and, of course, ended up helping out.
 Mandy had promised a beer for helping, and if there's one carrot that shifts this donkey, that's it.